minkminkk/etl-opensky/README.md

 ## 7. Things to improve

+- Improve data modeling for data warehouse: So that data can be more effectively queried.
 - Configure HDFS to persist data between runs.
 - Implement CDC for dimension data.
 - Configure cluster to save Spark logs.